firewalltest3434/Keyauth-Emulator/README.md

 github.com/yerrroo for fixing it in his fork

+I just updated it and added some more handling for keyauth applications etc

 ## Usage
 ### Step 1: Obtain application secret
 Example of doing so: [Click me](https://player.vimeo.com/video/1006943145?)